Bills Digest No. 18, 2024-25

 Disclosure of AUSTRAC information to foreign countries or agencies

 Currently, only certain Commonwealth, State or Territory agencies (listed in existing subsection 127(3)) may disclose AUSTRAC information to foreign governments or agencies in certain circumstances.
-The Bill (item 5 of Schedule 5) repeals subsection 127(3).
-The Bill (item 4 of Schedule 5) amends paragraph 127(2)(a) by detailing that relevant agencies who can disclose AUSTRAC information to foreign governments or agencies will instead be prescribed by the AML/CTF Rules.
+The Bill (item 5 of Schedule 5) repeals subsection 127(3), and amends paragraph 127(2)(a) by detailing that relevant agencies that can disclose AUSTRAC information to foreign governments or agencies will instead be prescribed by the AML/CTF Rules.
 The EM (p.
 100) explains this will ‘enable a greater degree of flexibility and would ensure this provision does not easily become outdated and require legislative amendment to correct.’

 For such a significant disclosure of intelligence information, it is unclear if prescription in the Rules is appropriate, given that only select departments and agencies deal with the sharing of financial intelligence information.
-The Senate Standing Committee for the Scrutiny of Bills has raised concern with this provision and has sought advice from the Attorney-General ‘as to why it is considered necessary and appropriate to leave the designation of Commonwealth, State and Territory entities who can disclose AUSTRAC information to foreign governments to delegated legislation’ (pp.3-4).
+The Senate Standing Committee for the Scrutiny of Bills has raised concern with this provision and has sought advice from the Attorney-General ‘as to why it is considered necessary and appropriate to leave the designation of Commonwealth, State and Territory entities who can disclose AUSTRAC information to foreign governments to delegated legislation’ (pp. 3–4).
+At the time of writing this Digest, the Attorney-General’s response had been received by the Committee, but not yet published.

 Coercive powers: examination and information-gathering powers